Team-05-project/FoodSAM-Any-Food-Segmentation/README.md

 # FoodSAM-Any-Food-Segmentation
+## 1. Short Description of the Work/Method

-# This project focuses on fine-tuning the FoodSAM model—a food-specific segmentation
+#This project focuses on fine-tuning the FoodSAM model—a food-specific segmentation
 model built on Meta AI's Segment Anything Model (SAM)—to handle custom food images.
 The goal is to create a robust tool capable of recognizing and segmenting new food items based on a custom dataset.